Summary IconKEY TAKEAWAY

 When to Choose Fivetran?

-Go for Fivetran when you want a no-code ELT platform that easily replicates data from SaaS tools and databases into a warehouse with little effort.
-It’s ideal for analytics and business intelligence teams that don’t want to manage infrastructure.
+• You want a no-code ELT platform that easily replicates data from SaaS tools and databases into a warehouse with little effort.

-However, it’s more suited for straightforward ELT use cases.
-If your integration needs involve conditional logic or on-premise systems, Fivetran may feel limited in terms of flexibility and control.
+However, if your integration needs involve conditional logic or on-premise systems, Fivetran may feel limited in terms of flexibility and control.

 When to Choose Workato?

-It is especially useful for IT and operations teams that want to orchestrate events across systems with logic-heavy flows.
 While the initial setup is smooth and easy, you might need some technical understanding for custom integrations.
+Want to explore other tools?
+Here’s a list of the top 5 Workato alternatives.

 Why Does Hevo Stand Out?